-- 1. Indices per product and for the Community, based on the values fixed in u.a. and ECU. - 2.
-The annual rates of change in real terms have been calculated on the basis of the weighted national indices (prices expressed in national currency) adjusted for inflation (GDP price deflator). - 3.
-Common agricultural prices over the years.
+- 4.1 :indices per product and for the Community, based on the values fixed in u.a. and ECU. - 4.2 :the annual rates of change in real terms have been calculated on the basis of the weighted national indices (prices expressed in national currency) corrected for inflation (implicit price of the Gross Domestic Product). - 4.3: the evolution of common agricultural prices